 All nine payments must be consecutive, on time (within 20 days of the due date), and voluntary to count toward rehabilitation.
 If your wages are being garnished, you will have to make these voluntary payments in addition to the garnishment.
 Once you make the first five payments, the garnishment order will be suspended.
 You may only receive this suspension once, so it's important to keep making your rehabilitation payments on time.

-How Much Will Your Payment Be?
+How Much Will My Payment Be?

 Your loan holder will initially calculate your rehab payments as 15% of your disposable income (which is your adjusted gross income minus 150% of the poverty level for your family size).
 To do this, they will need information about your income, as well as the number of people in your family.
 You can provide these details verbally over the phone; however, if you agree to this payment amount, you must submit proof that your income is what you said it was.
+You can estimate what your rehabilitation payments will be here.

 If you can't afford that amount, your loan holder will ask for more information about your expenses via this federal form to better understand your total financial circumstances.
 This often, but not always, results in a lower payment.
 You can then choose between the 15% formula amount and the amount based off the more detailed information.
 If neither is acceptable, you may not be able to participate in the rehabilitation program.